 The CANSA Shavathon is an outward show of solidarity and support for those affected by cancer.
 The event also provides vital financial support for CANSA, allowing the association to continue its holistic and integrated fight against cancer.

 Spoilt for choice, participants were able to show off their new hairdos.
 Balloons, shaving, spraying, food sales, fun, laughter and, above all, generosity were the order of the day.

-In 2005, Cliffe Dekker Hofmeyr sponsored the acquisition and ongoing maintenance of a nine-hectare property adjacent to Sebokeng, with two dwellings, a crèche, staff accommodation and a number of sheds and storerooms.
+In 2005, CDH sponsored the acquisition and ongoing maintenance of a nine-hectare property adjacent to Sebokeng, with two dwellings, a crèche, staff accommodation and a number of sheds and storerooms.
 The property predominately provides two foster homes to AIDS orphans in the Sebokeng area.
 Our staff also support the home regularly with monetary donations, gifts of food, clothing, books, toys and other useful items.

 We are committed to supporting Ikamva Labantu, a well-respected non-profit organisation whose primary objectives are to redress the damaging effects of South Africa's apartheid past.
 They work with seniors, orphans and vulnerable children.